Constructing Endomorphism Rings of Large Finite Global Dimension: Introduction

 The structure of this paper is as follows: In section \ref{Numerical Semigroups and Numerical Semigroup Rings} we give some of the necessary background on numerical semigroups and introduce some of the notations and definitions which will be used throughout the paper.
+In section \ref{CRC} we define the notion of a radical chain and construct two such chains which we call the lazy and greedy construction.
+We also associate an endomorphism ring to each of these constructions.
 In section \ref{Projective section} we analyse the projective and simple modules over our endomorphism rings.
 In section \ref{The functor lceil rceil} we introduce the functor $\lceil ~\rceil$ and some of its properties.
 This functor plays a crucial role in the proofs of the main results in this paper.
 In section \ref{Family of Starting Rings} we prove the two main results of this paper, first of which gives us endomorphism rings with arbitrarily large (but finite) global dimension (Theorems \ref{t2.4.1}, \ref{t2.4.3}), and the second being the construction of endomorphism rings which always have global dimension two (Theorem \ref{t3.3.1}).